Sangyao42/web_serv/docs/request_timeout.md

-### logic for Request Timeout 408 when polling
+### Logic for Request Timeout 408 while polling

+#### 408 Request Timeout

-#### 408 --  The client did not produce a request within the time that the serve was prepared to wait.
+According to [RFC 2616](https://datatracker.ietf.org/doc/html/rfc2616#section-10.4.9), it means that the client did not produce a request within the time that the serve was prepared to wait.
 The client MAY repeat the request without modifications at any later time.

+ - This may occur because an internet connection is very slow, or has been dropped.
+ - The response will include the Connection header, specifying that it has been closed.

 #### the following will happen in next loop after the client timeout:
 | pollin/out | timeout_yes | time_out_no |